-Genii (Yakkha) represents the forces of soil and the mineral treasures such as precious metals and jewels.
-Serpent kings (Nagas) direct the territorial waters of the lakes, ponds, rivers and oceans.
-Tree goddesses (vrasha-devata) patronise the kingdom of vegetation.
+Genii (Yakkha) represents the forces of soil and mineral treasures such as precious metals and jewels.
+Serpent kings (Nagas) direct the territorial waters of the lakes, ponds, rivers, and oceans.
+Tree goddesses (vrasha-devata) patronize the kingdom of vegetation.

-Sacred elements (Naga same term as serpent) consorted with the clouds bearing rain.
-These elements bestow upon the human world all the boons of earthly happiness such as abundance of crops, cattle, prosperity, offspring, health and long life.
+Sacred elements (Naga same term as a serpent) consorted with the clouds bearing rain.
+These elements bestow upon the human world all the boons of earthly happiness such as an abundance of crops, cattle, prosperity, offspring, health, and long life.
 The following notes aim to examine the way of depicting in sculpture the genii, Naga presiding over the waters.

 The Vedic gods such as Visnu and Balarama are closely associated with the Nagas.
 God Visnu rests on the coil-bed of Ananta, king of Nagas.
-God Balarama, brother of Krishna had the experience of emitting a Naga out of hsi mouth while resting on the sea-beach.
+God Balarama, brother of Krishna had the experience of emitting a Naga out of his mouth while resting on the sea beach.
 The Buddha spent the 6th week following the Enlightenment under the shade of a Naga king called Mucalinda.
 In India and Sri Lanka there is a number of examples of Naga figures in sculpture.
-This essay is limited to examine only some of the local specimens.
+This essay is limited to examining only some of the local specimens.

-Among ancient ruins in the island one may notice three groups of Naga figures carved on stone.
+Among ancient ruins on the island, one may notice three groups of Naga figures carved on stone.
 Out of them abundant are the seven hooded Naga figures shown on guard stones.
 These guard stones flank the doorways of religious buildings such as stupas and image-houses.
 The five-hooded Naga figures are found on the banks of ponds, lakes, and tanks.
 The third group is very rare.

 The second group with five hoods is usually found on the banks regulating waters.
 This motif signifies God Balarama or Baladeva.
 As noticed above water is the life-giving element to the world of vegetation.
-The five-hooded Nagas seldom assume the anthropomorphic form unlike the first category.
-Nevertheless it has been suggested by the present writer that the figures engraved on a slab of terra-cotta discovered at the ancient Maduru Oya sluice depict a family of Balarama with his wife and attendant.
-In Mysore many naga-gal (Naga stone) are found with five-headed Naga figures.
+The five-hooded Nagas seldom assume the anthropomorphic form, unlike the first category.
+Nevertheless, it has been suggested by the present writer that the figures engraved on a slab of terra-cotta discovered at the ancient Maduru Oya sluice depict a family of Balarama with his wife and attendant.
+In Mysore, many naga-gal (Naga stones) are found with five-headed Naga figures.
 Many of them are in the animal form and a few display the anthropomorphic design.

 In Indian art, however, an anthropomorphic figure of a Naga king with a shield of many hoods is available.
-The slab has been discovered in the premises of the ancient Nalanda Buddhist University.
-The number of hoods appear to be nine.
-It is not certain whether this slab suggests the episode of Buddha-Naga meeting at the Mucalinda lake.
+The slab has been discovered on the premises of the ancient Nalanda Buddhist University.
+The number of hoods appears to be nine.
+It is not certain whether this slab suggests the episode of the Buddha-Naga meeting at the Mucalinda Lake.
 The marked distinction between a male Naga and a female Naga (nagini) is suggested by the number of hoods they show.

-There is in the Colombo Museum a slab with carvings of a Naga family with Naginis and offsprings.
+There is in the Colombo Museum a slab with carvings of a Naga family with Naginis and offspring.